-What Is Charting With a Jury in Mind & How Is It Done?
+What Is Charting With A Jury in Mind & How Is It Done?

 • Legal protection for healthcare providers

-• Promotion of high standards of care
+• Promotion of high standards of medical care

 • Strategies to ensure documentation is effective